DerBrunoIR/CourseGraph/README.md

 ### Distribution

-In-degree is the number of requirements refering to a module and it seems to follow a parreto distribution..
+In-degree is the number of requirements refering to a module, and it seems to follow a parreto distribution.

 <img width="720" alt="in_degree_distribution" src="https://github.com/user-attachments/assets/23399811-4709-453d-8664-6e204c3316cf" />